NovaBay Pharmaceuticals (NYSEAMERICAN:NBY) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com started coverage on shares of NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Get Rating) in a research note released on Wednesday morning.
-The firm issued a hold rating on the biopharmaceutical company’s stock.
+Stock analysts at StockNews.com assumed coverage on shares of NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Get Rating) in a note issued to investors on Sunday.
+The brokerage set a “hold” rating on the biopharmaceutical company’s stock.

-NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Get Rating) last released its quarterly earnings results on Thursday, March 30th.
-The biopharmaceutical company reported ($4.33) earnings per share (EPS) for the quarter.
-NovaBay Pharmaceuticals had a negative net margin of 21.09% and a negative return on equity of 18.62%.
-The firm had revenue of $3.64 million for the quarter.
+NovaBay Pharmaceuticals (NYSEAMERICAN:NBY – Get Rating) last issued its earnings results on Thursday, March 30th.
+The biopharmaceutical company reported ($4.33) earnings per share for the quarter.
+The company had revenue of $3.64 million for the quarter.
+NovaBay Pharmaceuticals had a negative return on equity of 18.62% and a negative net margin of 21.09%.

 Institutional Investors Weigh In On NovaBay Pharmaceuticals